I2095/VSDSquadron-FM-Task-2/README.md

 The project includes:
 - Verilog source code for the top module and UART transmitter
 - A comprehensive report documenting the design, implementation, and testing results
+- A video demonstrating the UART Loopback on the VSDSquadron Mini FPGA

 ## Objectives
 - Implement a UART loopback mechanism to verify serial communication